What does SMTP stand for?

 WordPress is one of the most popular website content management systems in the world, so naturally there are a ton of SMTP plugins to choose from.

-The main reason I chose this one is that it is easy to configure for WordPress Multisite by adding parameters to your wp-config.php file.
+The main reason I use WP Mail SMTP for WordPress Multisite is the ability to add parameters to your wp-config.php file which makes setting up global configurations easy.
 Plus, it is well supported, has over 1,000 5-star ratings, and they take security into consideration by using API’s instead of username/password credentials when connecting to your SMTP service.

 You are welcome to choose a different plugin that suits your specific needs.